Cannabis in Ireland: Sinn Féin

 While Sinn Féin's prior spokesperson for drug policy Jonathan O'Brien stated he supported the legalisation of cannabis for recreational purposes, his successor as spokesperson David Cullinane stated in 2023 that he did not support the legalisation of cannabis, citing fears of it being a gateway drug, but stating that he hoped to see improvements in the Medicinal Cannabis Access Program.

 During the 2020 general election, Sinn Féin's manifesto did not feature anything regarding legalising cannabis, but stated that harm reduction and prevention would be "guiding principles" in the party's future drug strategy.

 Green Party

 While seeking his party's nomination for the 2004 Irish presidential election, Green Party leader Eamon Ryan suggested there was a "case to be made" for semi-decriminalising cannabis, but opposed the "full and free supply" of cannabis.
 In 2016, a party spokesperson for the Green Party told TheJournal.ie that the party supported the Portuguese model of drug decriminalisation.

 In 2020, Green Party health spokesperson Ossian Smyth said he had raised the possibility of cannabis legalisation being included in the programme for government, but that Fine Gael and Fianna Fáil had refused to include it.
 The party's 2020 manifesto had said that if in power, they would end criminal penalties for possession of "less than a week's supply" of a scheduled drug and allow prescription-based medicinal cannabis products to be purchased in pharmacies.

+As of March 2021, the Green Party continue to support removing criminal penalties for possessing less than a week's supply of cannabis and allowing medical cannabis prescriptions from pharmacies.
+As of the aforementioned date it also supports: